aido727/DotNet-CSharp-ApiTest/README.md

 dotnet run -p ApiTest.WebApi/ApiTest.Webapi.csproj
 ```

-Then go to the [Swagger UI](http://localhost:5143/swagger/index.html) in any browser (you may need to adjust the port number as shown in your terminal output)
+Using the localhost port provided in the terminal output, you can now use the API.
+(Using Swagger, Postman, or anything else of your choice)